Gigaspaces/xap-docs/site/content/xap121adm/web-management-console-starting.markdown

 {{% /tab %}}
 {{% /tabs %}}

-In order to run web-ui server with SSL ( using https protocol instead of http ) following parameters must be provided as an arguments to the `gs-webui` script:
+In order to run the web-ui server with SSL ( using https protocol instead of http ) the following parameters must be provided as arguments to the `gs-webui` script:<br>

--ssl.keyManagerPassword - the password (if any) for the specific key within the key store -ssl.keyStorePassword - the password for the key store -ssl.keyStorePath - the file or URL of the SSL Key store -ssl.trustStorePath - the file name or URL of the trust store location -ssl.trustStorePassword - the password for the truststore
+- ssl.keyManagerPassword - the password (if any) for the specific key within the key store<br>
+- ssl.keyStorePassword - the password for the key store<br>
+- ssl.keyStorePath - the file or URL of the SSL Key store<br>
+- ssl.trustStorePath - the file name or URL of the trust store location<br>
+- ssl.trustStorePassword - the password for the truststore

 {{%tabs%}}
 {{%tab "  Linux "%}}